anon-blue/anon.blue/README.txt

 fe1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
 He wears gla sses off and on and is a heavy methamphetamine user.
-Could be in the Traverse Ci ty / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)
+Could be in the Traverse Ci ty / Alandkdmddkdkdjdjdjxcndpdjdjsidjdpdarcaea(Also has a brother in Kentucky)

                                    shaved head, and has some facial hair.
 He wea